papivot/pace-docs/Docker fundamentals.md

 $> chmod +x kubectl
 ```

 Study the Dockerfile included on the k8s-operations folder and the syntax for the various commands.
-More reference can be found [Dockerfile refere](https://docs.docker.com/engine/reference/builder/)
+Additional details can be found in [Dockerfile Reference Page](https://docs.docker.com/engine/reference/builder/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzQ4Njc4MDksLTEwMDEzMzMwMDMsOD
+eyJoaXN0b3J5IjpbLTkzMzg0MTI5MCwtMTAwMTMzMzAwMyw4NT
-UxMzEzOTAxLDEwNjk3MDcyMzEsMzc0MjU2MTg3LC0xODI5NjYy
+EzMTM5MDEsMTA2OTcwNzIzMSwzNzQyNTYxODcsLTE4Mjk2NjI0
-NDU3XX0=
+NTddfQ==
 -->